 2. Sign-up forms that draw more email subscribers

 The right sign-up form can dramatically increase the number of email signups your business receives.
-You can use a tool called Privy, which integrates with your Constant Contact account, to create customized sign-up forms for your website.

 A/B test different versions of your sign-up form to see which one results in the most opt-ins from website visitors.
 You can experiment with your type of sign-up form, your copy, images, and form fields.